CluedIn-io/CluedIn.Documentation/_docs/1-Integration/install-integration.md

 ### Add the nuget package you want to install

-In the Packages.txt, add all the Nuget package you want to install.
+In the Packages.txt, add all the Nuget packages you want to install.

 If you have build a custom crawler, it would generally looks like: